All Episodes

 Let's do some Sacramento action, shall we?

-Firstly, thank you for helping educate uh the people that are the listeners.
+Firstly, thank you for helping educate the people that are the listeners.

-You have posed one of the more interesting questions that will uh that will unfold during the Perry campaign.
+You have posed one of the more interesting questions that will unfold during the Perry campaign.

-In his long years as Texas governor, he has given us a lot of imagery of him uh in a members-only jacket, down at the border, vigilant, making sure that the borders really mean something.
+In his long years as Texas governor, he has given us a lot of imagery of him in a members-only jacket down at the border, vigilant, making sure that the borders really mean something.

-But he hasn't has not been the kind of border warrior of, you know, like a Tom Tancredo, Duncan Hunter, me, you know, Rush, uh mainly concerned about waves upon waves upon waves of illegals coming across and taxing our social structure and taking our jobs.
+But he has not been the kind of border warrior of, you know, like a Tom Tancredo, Duncan Hunter, me, Rush, mainly concerned about waves upon waves upon waves of illegals coming across and taxing our social structure and taking our jobs.

 But not so much the kind of illegal immigration passion that most conservatives have had.

-The bill uh from Governor Perry, which did not ultimately pass, was uh was not his fault, uh, would have essentially made it uh uh illegal for a for a city to do that.
+The bill from Governor Perry, which did not ultimately pass, was not his fault, would have essentially made it illegal for a city to do that.

 It wouldn't require cities to turn into little Arizonas, but it would prevent them from having policies that were de facto sanctuary policies.